Use rmate with Sublime Text, an improved fork of rsub.

 - A node.js version: https://github.com/jrnewell/jmate

 Open an ssh connection to the remote server with remote port forwarded.
-It can be done by
+It can be done by executing the following command on your local machine:

 ssh -R 52698:localhost:52698 email@example.com